takara-ai/Website/env/content/company/about-us.md

 The inception of takara.ai was inspired by a clear market gap: the intrigue surrounding AI's promise versus the reality of its implementation.
 We noticed businesses grappling with questions about AI integration: selecting the right models, integrating AI seamlessly into operations, and identifying the starting point for their AI journey.

-Recognizing this, takara.ai set out to be the compass that guides business leaders through the intricate landscape of artificial intelligence, offering clarity and direction in a complex field.
+Recognising this, takara.ai set out to be the compass that guides business leaders through the intricate landscape of artificial intelligence, offering clarity and direction in a complex field.

 ### Our Team: Devoted AI Innovators